nunofachada/micompm/docs/userguide.md

 Note that LaTeX tables generated with [micomp_show] require that the [fontenc] (with `T1` option), [multirow], [booktabs], [ulem] (with `normalem` option) and [tikz] (with `plotmarks` library) packages be included in the LaTeX document.
+For quick testing LaTeX table generation, a template [document](../templates/table.tex) is provided in the [templates](../templates) folder.
+Simply replace the commented block with the generated LaTeX code for the table and compile the document.

 <a name="limitations"></a>